rougin/dexterity/README.md

 }
 ```

-Using this kind of approach improves the code structure of HTTP routes as it only requires to write the logic for each `Route` trait being used (e.g., `WithIndexMethod`).
+This approach enhances the code structure of HTTP routes by centralizing the logic for each `Route` trait (e.g., `WithIndexMethod`).

 > [!NOTE]
-> In other PHP frameworks and other guides, `Route` is also known as `Controller`.
+> In other PHP frameworks and guides, `Route` is also commonly referred to as a `Controller`.

 ### `WithDeleteMethod` trait

-The `WithDeleteMethod` trait adds a `delete` method in an HTTP route which can be used for deleting a specified item:
+The `WithDeleteMethod` trait integrates a `delete` method into an HTTP route, enabling the deletion of a specified item:

 ``` php
 namespace Acme\Routes;